An au pair can be a cheaper way to get help with your childcare, but there are several potential downsides.

 One family's experience

-Samantha Barnes is a mother of two.
-She runs her own business, Artypops, which provides art workshops for adults and children.
+Samantha Barnes is a mother of two who runs her own business.
 She and her husband used au pairs following the birth of their second child.

 However, it wasn’t all positive: “It took them a while to settle in and there was always someone there in the house.
 Because they're young, it was also something of an emotional rollercoaster dealing with things like homesickness.”